jadefi-io/.github/profile/README.md

 Repositories:

-[Moonbot](https://github.com/jadefi-io/moonbot): The Project is not live anymore, but it's archived and public to be read.
+[Moonbot](https://github.com/jadefi-io/moonbot): The repository is not used anymore, but it's archived and public to be read.
 It was the first version of our copy-trading engine.